AndrewZhou924/graph-ood-detection/README.md

 in the graph domain,
 the OOD part may contain nodes that are comparable in size to the ID part.

-(taken from Learning on Graphs with Out-of-Distribution Nodes, KDD 2022)
+(taken from "Learning on Graphs with Out-of-Distribution Nodes", KDD 2022)

+Anomaly graphs are usually malicious samples from a real system and available during train- ing; while OOD graphs are samples from the distribution that the model has not seen during training.

+(taken from "A Data-centric Framework to Endow Graph Neural Networks with Out-Of-Distribution Detection Ability", KDD 2023)

 ## Recent works
 KDD 2023.
 A Data-centric Framework to Endow Graph Neural Networks with Out-Of-Distribution Detection Ability.